kfmatovic716/COVID19-CA-COUNTIES-DATA---ETL-Project/README.md

         <ul>
             <li>Dataset1: covid19vaccinesbycounty.csv </li>
                 <ul>
                     <li>The column “california_flag” contains “California” or “Not in California”.
-This colimn is not necessary to keep because all counties are in CA and the records with “Not in California” were already categorized in the county column  as “Outside California” and “Unknown”.
+This column is not necessary to keep because all counties are in CA and the records with “Not in California” were already categorized in the county column  as “Outside California” and “Unknown”.
 Therefore, this column has been deleted.</li>
+                    <li>Removed records that were "Outside California", "Unknown", "California", "Oxford", "Cottonwood" and the rest of this list are found in the Transform directory, data_notes.xls file
                     <li>Re-formatted dates to a yyyy-mm-dd to sort the data correctly</li>
                     <li>Replaced all NaN's with 0</li>
                     <li>Renamed the columns to match the column names to be used in SQL</li>